25 Epic 4th of July Party Ideas (That Go Way Beyond Fireworks)

 7. The Patriotic Color Run

 Set up a 20-30 foot "color run" track in your backyard.
 Place smoke bombs at intervals along the path.
-Kids run through the smoke clouds (adults handle ignition, kids run after smoke is established).
-Safe, hilarious, and they'll beg to do it again.
+Adults handle ignition; once the smoke is established, kids run through the clouds.
+Safe, hilarious, and they will beg to do it again.

 8. The Smoke Bomb Science Lesson